tokcum/tokcum.github.io/_posts/2021-01-08-getting-ready-the-tools.markdown

 With _rustup_ installed we are able to manage the Rust toolchain without administrative rights because _rustup_ works in our home directory in _~/.rustup_ and installs the tools to ~/.cargo[^1].

-[^1]: Thinking of a corporate environment where several developers have to work with the same toolchain consistently, the individual installation into personal homes is definitely not the best choice.
-I have already solved this requirement at work and maybe I describe the approach taken in another post.

 So let's get started with _rustup_.

     [tobias@chiemsee ~]$ rustup --version